Azure/azure-sdk-for-js/samples/web-workers/README.md

 > Note: Not all client libraries use XML.
 When running in a web worker, our library will emit a useful error explaining what APIs are required if they are missing so that you can add them as needed.

-In these samples we used [JSDOM][jsdom] but you can use any library that provides a DOM implementation.
+In these samples we use [JSDOM][jsdom] but you can use any library that provides a DOM implementation.

 [webworkers]: https://developer.mozilla.org/docs/Web/API/Web_Workers_API
 [jsdom]: https://www.npmjs.com/package/jsdom